Cuis-Smalltalk/Cuis-Smalltalk-Dev/NotesOnMorphic.md

 Morphic3 will have scalable graphics.

-To achieve this the follwoing changes have been made
+To achieve this the following changes have been made

 1. Integer coordinates of Squeak have been changed into float coordinates.
 2. Morphs be positioned relative to their container, rather than a single, global screen position (absolute positioning).